 The workgroup submitted its final report in July 2020.

 Exemptions to the policy will be rarely granted.
 Reduced cost is not an acceptable justification.
 By requiring wage and benefit parity in any contract for covered services, there will be no cost advantage to using contracted services in lieu of services provided by a UC Davis employee.

-Regents Policy 5402 explains that contracting for covered services is only permitted when:
+Article 5 of the Collective Bargaining Agreement provided guidance for the Regents Policy 5402 that explains that contracting for covered services is only permitted when:

 --Required by law, grants and/or court decisions.

 --Not available at the location in sufficient quantity or expertise level.

 --Urgent, temporary or occasional.